jennhuck/dplyr/README.md

 ## Project goals and description

 This workshop will teach you the basics of dplyr.
-The [answers](https://jennhuck.github.io/workshops/dplyr_answers.html) to the workshop exercises are available.

 dplyr workshop project directory: